Who We Are

 Executive Director: Richard Zimmerman

-Years later, while living in New York City and working for the United Nations, Richard first learned that orangutans were critically endangered in the wild and that extinction was a very real threat.
-He decided to volunteer for several UK-based orangutan conservation organizations, offering his skills as a web developer to help them update and manage their websites.
-In 2006 Richard took a trip to Indonesia to see wild orangutans with his own eyes.
-What he found instead was the near total destruction of the forests of Borneo and Sumatra and hundreds of orphaned orangutans being cared for in rescue centers.
-Richard realized immediately that he had to do more to protect orangutans.
-A year later he traveled to Indonesia again to meet more stakeholders on the ground, and when he returned to New York he decided to follow his heart and start his own non-profit, Orangutan Outreach.
-The organization quickly began to thrive thanks to an affiliation with the Animal Planet series Orangutan Island.
-With little more than his Mac, his iPhone and his will to save orangutans by working with like-minded groups and individuals around the world, Richard has raised over a million dollars for orangutan conservation and made a real difference in the lives of orangutans.
-He has expanded Orangutan Outreach to work with an increasing number of partners and is now working with the UK-base International Animal Rescue (IAR) to build a new state-of-the-art orangutan rescue and rehabilitation center in Ketapang, West Kalimantan. {:(|}
+Richard realized immediately that he had to do more to help the orangutans.
+A year later he traveled back to Indonesia to meet more stakeholders on the ground, and when he returned to New York he decided to follow his heart and start his own non-profit, Orangutan Outreach.
+Created in 2007, the organization grew quickly thanks to a close affiliation with the Animal Planet series Orangutan Island.
+With little more than his Mac, his BlackBerry iPhone and his will to save orangutans by working with like-minded groups and individuals around the world, Richard has been able to raise over eight million dollars for orangutan conservation.
+Over the years, Richard has expanded Orangutan Outreach to work with an increasing number of partners, including the Borneo Orangutan Survival Foundation (BOSF), International Animal Rescue (IAR), the Sumatran Orangutan Conservation Programme (SOCP), the Borneo Nature Foundation (BNF) and Conservation Action Network (CAN).

 Artist in Residence